BrickMMO/tasks/project-pitch.markdown

 For this assignment you will choose your project topic and pitch the idea to the class.

-The final project can either be a BrickMMO project or a [Useless Website](https://theuselessweb.com/).
+The final project can either be a [BrickMMO](https://brickmmo.com/) project or a [Useless Website](https://theuselessweb.com/).

 ### BrickMMO Project

-In a group of one to three students you can worm on one of the proposed projects or propose your own idea.
+In a group of one to three students you can work on one of the proposed projects or propose your own idea.
 Current proposed ideas include:

 - Bricker (BrickMMO Twitter)
 - Events